Smart politicians know that Twitterspeak often beats policy blah-blah

 The two researchers who help me with this column, Charlie and Louise, are getting very excited.
-For them, a federal election is as much fun as a free day at Luna Park.

 I can't quite see the difference myself sometimes, and as a boy from the bush I often get a bit sceptical about all the sound and fury.
 As they say around my home town of Stawell, the bigger the hat the smaller the property (member for Kennedy excepted of course).